Tobie-Rathbun/Profile--Readme/README.md

-- 👋 Hello there, my name is Tobie and I use GitHub for software & game development, web development, and app development
+- 👋 Hello there, my name is Tobie and I use GitHub for miscellaneous software development, testing, and education.
-- 🌱 I’m currently investing my time refining my full stack development skills
-- 📫 Reach out to me by email: tsrathbun@gmail.com

 <!---
 thispaghetti is ✨ special ✨